glasgowcompbio/vimms/README.md

 # Contributions

 As an open-source project licensed under MIT, ViMMS welcomes all forms of contributions, including bug fixes, new features, and more.
 You can find our community contribution guidelines [here](https://github.com/glasgowcompbio/vimms/blob/master/CONTRIBUTING.md).

+# Publications

+To cite ViMMS or see the list of publications that are built on top of ViMMS, please refer to [here](research.md).